Did I Make A Difference?

 I am always asking, “Did I make a difference today?”

-I hope so, but we don’t always know the impact we make on people.
-So getting a note from someone telling you how you are making a difference is enormous.
+I hope so, but we don’t always know our impact on people.
+So, getting a note from someone telling you how you are making a difference is enormous.

 During the Pandemic, I started an online Zoom meeting for communicators.
 I call the group FOCUS [Fellowship of Communicators Uniting Socially].